My Cat Persephone Wrote this Review on her Smartphone. It was better than Mine. .

 Unless it’s Inglourious Basterds, because that movie was sublime.
 I’d take one of those over 15 Readers (navel-gazing over both Nazis and illiteracy).

-But with Taika Waititi’s (What We Do in the Shadows, Thor Ragnarok) new movie JoJo Rabbit, you can watch your movie Nazis and not feel like you’re trapped in the most cliched parts of any History Channel special.
+But with Taika Waititi’s (Thor Love and Thunder, Thor Ragnarok) new movie JoJo Rabbit, you can watch your movie Nazis and not feel like you’re trapped in the most cliched parts of any History Channel special.

 JoJo Rabbit- All of the prestige of an awards bait Holocaust movie, very little of the fat.
 That alone makes it worth a watch at least once before Generic Slavery Movie or I Can’t Read: The True Story of Me Not Being Able To Read or Life Threatening Disease: The True Story of Someone Who has a Life Threatening Disease But Fights It Heroically and Ultimately Dies In The End opens in the next couple of weeks.